What happens during a wedding ceremony?

 The lighting of a unity candle is yet another beautiful ceremony which uses two taper candles with a large pillar candle (called the “unity candle”) in the centre.
 At the beginning of the wedding ceremony, a representative from each family usually the mothers, light the two taper candles.
 Later in the ceremony, usually after the vows, the wedding couple use the two taper candles to light the unity candle together.
 You can have more candles to involve children or the special people in your lives.
 The unity candle is then yours forever.

 This is a wonderful way to celebrate the day you were married and you can do it at anytime in your lives.
 Perhaps if there are additional members to the family, they can be included or especially touching for anyone who could not attend your wedding day and will now have the opportunity to be a part of such a special day.
 Again this is the perfect opportunity to include elements you did not have on your wedding day to further demonstrate your love and commitment for each other.

 And baby makes… Many families are choosing to celebrate a new addition to the family without there being any religious aspect.
 A baby is a joyous occasion and the baby naming ceremony is a wonderful occasion to introduce baby to all your friends and family.

 With many years of experience in the wedding industry, I can oversee everything that happens on the day of your beautiful wedding.
-Even working through the planning leading towards your big day, together we can arrange what needs to be done and so allowing you to focus on YOU!
+We can work through all the arrangements together planning each stage of the event.
+I can work exclusively with you or represent you with your wedding planner so all that remains for you to do on your big day, is for you to focus on YOU!
+See About Me